-There are considerable benefits for everyone involved when bringing families into your club structure: ☐ Your club benefits by increasing its membership and attracting younger members. ☐ Your members benefit by the infusion of new, enthusiastic members, different service activities and fresh perspectives for your club. ☐ Adult family members benefit by having a volunteer activity that fits their lifestyles and needs for flexibility, giving them more opportunities to spend time with their families. \Box Younger family members benefit by being exposed to the importance and joys of volunteering at a young age. ☐ The whole family benefits by spending more time together and sharing the volunteer experience. \Box Your community benefits by having more members involved in activities to help meet community needs. ☐ Lions Clubs International benefits by the legacy of volunteerism being created through family centered Lions clubs, which can belo grow Leo and Lions clubs well into the future
+Your Club benefits by increasing its membership and attracting younger members.
+Your Members benefit by the infusion of new, enthusiastic members, different service activities and a fresh direction for your club.
+Adult Family Members benefit by having a volunteer activity that fits their lifestyles and needs for flexibility and offers them more opportunities to spend time with their families.
+Younger Family Members benefit by being exposed to the importance and joys of volunteering at a young age.
+The Family benefits by spending more time together and sharing the volunteer experience.
+Your Community benefits by having more members involved in activities to help meet community needs.

+□ Lions Clubs International benefits by the legacy of volunteerism being created through family centered Lions clubs, which can help grow Leo and

-What is a family?
+What is a Family?

-As defined by the Vanier Institute, a family is:
+As defined by the Vanier Institute, family is:

-"Any group of two or more people that consider themselves to be a family: parents, children, siblings, foster parents, grandparents, aunts, uncles, cousins, friends and any other who consider themselves a family."
+"Any group of two or more people that consider themselves to be a family: parents, children, siblings, foster parents, grandparents, aunts, uncles, cousins, friends, and any other who consider themselves a family."

-One of the best attributes of the family concept is that it encompasses a wide range of families, including:
+the best attributes of the family concept is that it encompasses a wide range es, including:

-- Nuclear family
+Nuclear family

-- Married, childless couples
+Married, childless couples

-- Step-family
+Step family

-- Retired couple
+Retired couple

-- Guardian and child/children
+Guardian and child/children

-- Grandparents and grandchildren
+П Grandparents and grandchildren